DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/what-is-qts.md

 You can apply for either a primary or secondary teacher training course awarding QTS.
 [Find out more about deciding who to teach](/is-teaching-right-for-me/who-do-you-want-to-teach).

-You can also get a postgraduate qualification through teacher training such as a QTS with a [postgraduate certificate in education (PGCE)](/train-to-be-a-teacher/what-is-a-pgce).
+You can also get a postgraduate qualification through teacher training such as QTS with a [postgraduate certificate in education (PGCE)](/train-to-be-a-teacher/what-is-a-pgce).

 [Find out how to get QTS through teacher training](/train-to-be-a-teacher).